Key signature: Conventions

 The order in which sharps or flats appear in key signatures is illustrated in the diagram of the circle of fifths.
 Starting the major scale pattern (whole step, whole, half, whole, whole, whole, half) on C requires no sharps or flats.
 Proceeding clockwise in the diagram starts the scale a fifth higher, on G. Starting on G requires one sharp, F♯, to form a major scale.
 Starting another fifth higher, on D, requires F♯ and C♯.
 This pattern continues, raising the seventh scale degree of each successive key.
 As the scales become notated in flats, this is shown by eliminating one of the flats.
 This is strictly a function of notation—the seventh scale degree is still being raised by a semitone compared to the previous key in the sequence.
 Going counter-clockwise from C results in lowering the fourth scale degree with each successive key (starting on F requires a B♭ to form a major scale).
 Each major key has a relative minor key that shares the same key signature.
 The relative minor is always a minor third lower than its relative major.

 The key signatures with seven flats and seven sharps are usually notated in their enharmonic equivalents.
 C♯ major (seven sharps) is usually written as D♭ major (five flats) and C♭ major is usually written as B major.

-Key signatures can be extended through double sharps and double flats but this is extremely rare.
-The key of G major can be expressed with a double sharp on F (F) and single sharps on the other six pitches.
-As with the seven-sharp and seven-flat examples, the simpler enharmonic key can be used instead (A is enharmonically equivalent with only four flats).

 The key signature may be changed at any time in a piece by providing a new signature.
 If the new signature has no sharps or flats, a signature of naturals, as shown, is used to cancel the preceding signature.
 If a change in signature occurs at the start of a new line on the page, where a signature would normally appear, the new signature is customarily repeated at the end of the previous line to make the change more conspicuous.

-Variants of standard conventions

-Traditionally, when the key signature changes from sharps to flats or vice versa, the old key signature is cancelled with the appropriate number of naturals before the new one is inserted.
-Many more recent publications (newer music or newer editions of older music) dispense with the naturals (unless the new key signature is C major) and simply insert the new signature.